chuks11593/Northwind-business-audit/README.md

 The Result: This makes the dashboard much cleaner and easier to use.
 Instead of looking at a confusing wall of data, users can just click a country on the map to get the exact sales insights they need right away.

 📁 Repository Structure

 01_SQL_Scripts/ — SQL queries used to join data and calculate revenue.

-02_Python_Analysis/ — Jupyter Notebook files for trend analysis.
+02_Untitled1.ipynb — Jupyter Notebook for python analysis.

-03_Tableau_Dashboard/ — The workbook file containing the finished dashboard views.
+03_Tableau_Dashboard — The workbook file containing the finished dashboard views.

 🚀 How to Use
 Look into the 01_SQL_Scripts folder to see how the database tables are connected.